rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter2/DMDB_BN_CH2.md

 3. Compute the intersection of $(1)$ and $(2)$.
 4. Project the relation from $(3)$ onto the attributes *title* and *year*.

-Alternatively, we could represent the same expression in a conventional, linear notation, with parantheses.
+Alternatively, we could represent the same expression in a conventional, linear notation, with parentheses.
 The formula:

 $$\pi_{\text{title, year}} \Big(\sigma_{\text{length } \geq 100}(\text{Movies}) \cap \sigma_{\text{studioName } = \text{ 'Fox'}}(\text{Movies}) \Big)$$